Camille Coudari

 Camille Coudari (born 29 July 1951), is a Canadian chess International Master (IM) (1979).

 Biography

-In the 1970s Camille Coudari was one of strongest Canadian chess players.
+In the 1970s Camille Coudari was one of the strongest Canadian chess players.
 Camille Coudari participated many times in Canadian Chess Championships and achieved the best result in 1972, when he ranked in the 5th place.

 Camille Coudari played for Canada in the Chess Olympiad: